AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-monitoring.md

 - App performance
 - Resource consumption

 When investigating an application issue, reviewing metrics is a good place to start.
-Azure portal preview has a quick way to visually inspect the metrics of your app using **Azure Monitor**.
+Azure Portal has a quick way to visually inspect the metrics of your app using **Azure Monitor**.

 Metrics provide a historical view across several key aggregations for your app.
 For any app hosted in app service, you should monitor both the Web App and the App Service plan.